-In the meantime, I'm involved with Lifeline as a volunteer crisis supporter; I act as group organiser with GROW SA, an organisation providing peer support mental wellness programmes; and I chair the Living Well (Mount Barker) Suicide Prevention Network.
-In my spare time, I do things with motorbikes, play Ultimate Frisbee, and mess about with music - specifically guitar and bass.
+In the meantime, I have been involved with Lifeline as a volunteer crisis supporter; I act as group organiser with GROW SA, an organisation providing peer support mental wellness programmes; and I chaired the Living Well (Mount Barker) Suicide Prevention Network.
+In my spare time, I do things with motorbikes, and mess about with making music - specifically guitar and bass.

 Software Engineer, Manufacturer, Small Business Manager, Proofreader....

 Tuckaway Engineering is a small manufacturing business that supplies the popular Tuckaway Staple, a galvanised steel fastener for vineyard foliage wires.
 This role involves wearing many hats, from customer service, sales, procurement, employee relations, administration, invoicing, graphic design and marketing to the hands-on maintenance and improvement of unique mechanical equipment, product development and testing, and quality assurance.